-The game was released on October 27 2008 after a six day delay over controversial lyrics referencing the Qur'an in a song found in the game.
+The game was released on October 27, 2008 after a six day delay over controversial lyrics referencing the Qur'an in a song found in the game.
 The song, "Tapha Niang" by Toumani Diabaté, was replaced with it's instrumental version.

-LittleBigPlanet was given almost universal critical praise after release.
+LittleBigPlanet was given almost universal critical praise upon release.
 It won the AIAS Interactive Achievement Award for Overall Game of the Year, among many other Game of the Year awards from various video game reviewers.

 LittleBigPlanet (PlayStation Portable)

 In November 17 2009, Sony released a PSP version of LittleBigPlanet development by SCE Studio Cambridge, in conjunction with Media Molecule.
 It was first shown at E3 2009.
 The game maintains the same style of platforming gameplay, with a few modifications to the tools and abilities in the create mode due to limitations on the device.
 Although the game doesn't have any sort of multiplayer, there is still a level sharing element.